25 November 2022

 The problem is...

-• Much of the claimed benefits of digital marketing is based on USA statistics where huge sales volumes can achieve statistically valid data sets that override the effect of outliers.
+- Much of the claimed benefits of digital marketing is based on USA statistics where huge sales volumes can achieve statistically valid data sets that override the effect of outliers and the inconsistencies between what delivery platforms claim and what google analytics report (they never seem to agree - and complex rationales are provided to explain the discrepancy).

 This is not to say that digital marketing is any less effective than any other form of marketing; just be wary of the tracking and optimization claims particularly in B2B marketing.